Nevar530/Ars-Caelorum/README.md

 -> REAL RUNTIME LOADER
 ```

-The project has crossed from engine-only testing into mission-authoring territory.
-The builder is not final UI, but it is functional enough to build real mission sets.
+The project has crossed from engine-only testing into mission-authoring and opening-sequence grayboxing.

 ---